Georgia State Route 7: Crisp, Dooly, and Houston counties

 After traveling through Arabi, US 41/SR 7 continues toward Cordele.
 They intersect SR 33 Conn.
 (Rockhouse Road East).
 After intersecting the northern terminus of SR 33, they intersect SR 300 (Georgia–Florida Parkway).
 The two highways then enter Cordele, where they intersect US 280/SR 30/SR 90 (16th Avenue).
 At this intersection, SR 90 joins the concurrency.
 After traveling on the west side of both Crisp Regional Hospital and the Crisp County-Cordele Airport, the three highways leave the city to the north and enter Dooly County.
 They enter Vienna, where they intersect SR 27 (Union Street).
 At this intersection, SR 90 departs the concurrency to the west-northwest, while US 41/SR 7 continues to the north.
 Just before leaving the city, they pass Vienna City Cemetery.
 They travel through Pinehurst and enter Unadilla.
 There, they have another interchange with I-75 in the southwestern part of the city.
 In downtown, they have a one-block concurrency with SR 230.
 Then, they enter Houston County.
 Approximately 0.5 mi northwest of the county line, the two highways cross under, but don't have an interchange with, I-75.
 In Henderson, they intersect SR 26.
 After traveling on the west side of the Flat Creek Public Fishing Area, they enter Perry.
 In the city, they intersect Perry Parkway.
 Then, they curve along the western side of I-75 for approximately 1000 ft, where they curve slightly to the northwest and intersect SR 127/SR 224 (Marshallville Road).
 The four highways travel to the east and immediately have an interchange with I-75.
 They curve to the southeast on Golden Isles Parkway, before US 41/SR 7/SR 127 departs to the northeast on General Courtney Hodges Boulevard.
 This is at an intersection with the northern terminus of SR 7 Spur, which is a former section of US 41/SR 7.
 The three highways travel to the southeast of Creekwood Park and just north of Evergreen Cemetery.
-After rounding a slight curve, they intersect US 341/SR 11 Bus.
-At this intersection, US 341/SR 7 travels to the north-northwest, while US 41/SR 11 Bus./SR 127 continues to the east-northeast.
-US 341/SR 7 gradually takes more of a northwesterly routing and have an interchange with I-75.
-They curve to the west-northwest and intersect US 341 Byp./SR 11 Conn.
-(Perry Parkway) and leave the city.
-Approximately 1 mi later, they enter Peach County.
+After rounding a slight curve, they intersect SR 11 Bus.
+At this intersection, SR 7 departs to the north-northwest, while US 41/SR 11 Bus./SR 127 continues to the east-northeast.
+SR 7 gradually takes more of a northwesterly routing and has an interchange with I-75, it then curves to the west-northwest to intersect US 341/SR 11 Conn.
+(Perry Parkway).
+US 341 joins SR 7 at Perry Parkway and continue west to depart Perry, approximately 1 mi later, they enter Peach County.